 A study done by Harvard Business Review, pointed out that customers will spend 4 percent in-store and 10 percent more online, than they would from businesses operating under a single channel mode.
 These percentages can equate to the life or death of a business these days.

-SMB’s will be faced with a rapidly changing (evolving) world and will either go the way of brands such as Blockbuster Video or adapt and be the next Netflix in their market.
+SMB’s will be faced with a rapidly changing (evolving) world and will either go the way of brands such as Blockbuster Video, or adapt to be the next Netflix in their market.
 Businesses today that do not embrace an Omnichannel Marketing Strategy with the appropriate partners to get them there, will be the equivalent of Blockbuster video not seeing the significance of offering streaming video content, until it was too late.